ing-bank/baker/docs/sections/concepts.md

 An interaction may fail to fulfill its intended purpose.

-We distinquish 2 types of failures.
+We distinquish two types of failures.

 1. A *technical* failure is one that could be retried and succeed.
 For example:
-    * Time outs because of unreliable network, packet loss
+    * Time outs because of an unreliable network or packet loss
     * External system is temporarily down or unresponsive
     * External system returned a malformed/unexpected response

-    These failures are unexpected and are are modeled by throwing an exception from the interaction.
+    These failures are unexpected and are modeled by throwing an exception from the interaction.

 2. A *functional* failure is one that cannot be retried.
 For example:
     * The customer is too young for the request.
     * Not enough credit to perform the transfer.

     These failures are expected possible outcomes of the interaction.
 They are modelled by returning an event from the interaction.

 ### Failure mitigation

-In case of technical failures, baker offers 2 mitigation strategies:
+In case of technical failures, baker offers two mitigation strategies:

-1. Retry with incremental backoff
+1. Retry with incremental back-off

     This retries the interaction with some configurable parameters:

     - `initialTimeout`: The initial delay for the first retry.
-    - `backoffFactor`: The backoff factor.
+    - `backoffFactor`: The back-off factor.
     - `maximumInterval`: The maximum interval between retries.

 2. Continue with an event.

-    This is analagous to a try/catch in java code.
+    This is analagous to a try/catch in Java code.
 The exception is logged but the process continues with a specified event.

-When no failure strategy is defined for an interaction by default the interaction is *blocked*.
+The interaction gets *blocked* when no failure strategy is defined for it.

 ## Event